dragonwasrobot/dragonwasrobot.github.io/_posts/2017-01-08-new-projects-page-and-improved-post-structure.md

 ---
 layout: post
-title: "New projects page<br/>and improved post structure"
+title: "New projects page and improved post structure"
 category: meta
 description: "In this post, we introduce an improved structure for the blog."
 tags: []